by Bernard D. Nomberg, Partner, The Nomberg Law Firm

 National disasters impact workers’ compensation rates for employers as well.
 When a disaster strikes, some insurance companies raise their rates in order to recoup some of their losses.
 This means even if a company is not directly impacted by the disaster, their workers’ compensation rates may be affected.

-We have represented workers injured the result of hurricane cleanup and recovery.
+We have represented workers injured as a result of hurricane cleanup and recovery.
 If you have questions concerning this matter or other legal matters, please call Bernard or David Nomberg at (205) 930-6900.

 Bernard D. Nomberg has practiced workers’ compensation law in Alabama for more than 20 years.
 Bernard has earned an AV rating from Martindale-Hubbell’s peer-review rating.
 He has been selected a Super Lawyer by Super Lawyers Magazine as well as a Top Rated Attorney by B-Metro Magazine.
 Bernard is the President of the Alabama State Bar’s Workers’ Compensation Section.